edgexfoundry/blackbox-testing/docs/How-to-run-blackbox-testing.rst

 Setup env.sh
 ============

-The following command to set up the environment
+The following command to set up the environment for blackbox-testing

 .. code-block:: bash